 All the details are wavy and weird after that.
 I remember holding my husband’s shirt by the collar and screaming in his face, “WHY DO PEOPLE EVEN DO DRUGS?”
-I remember staring at his teeth for awhile, because they felt familiar to me.
+I stared at his teeth for awhile, because they felt familiar to me.
 I think I finished a lasagna that was in the fridge.
 I ended the day with 3 hours on the couch watching TV shows and eating potato chips.
 It wasn’t really my finest hour.

 Since then, I’ve learned a lot about cannabis.
 How to choose the proper dose for the effect I’m looking for, what to expect from consuming edibles, and how to estimate your THC content with homemade edibles.
-One thing I’ve picked up are some tips and tricks about what to do if I DO over-consume, and I share them below, in case you ever find yourself higher than you want to be.
+One thing I’ve picked up are some tips and tricks about what to do if I DO over-consume.
+I share them below, in case you ever find yourself higher than you want to be.

-- Remember this is only temporary.
 Keep in mind that the experience will be over soon.
 If you’ve smoked or vaped some weed, you should start feeling less high within half an hour or so.
 If you’ve consumed edibles, it could take a bit longer, up to a couple of hours.
 But no matter how unpleasant you’re feeling, remember that this will pass, and you’ll be feeling better soon.
 No one has ever died from a cannabis overdose, and you won’t be the first!

 CBD works by blocking your endocannabinoid receptors, which are the same receptors that THC interacts with, giving you the feeling of being high.
 When you consume CBD, the cannabinoid goes to work preventing some of the THC in your body from interacting with the receptors in your brain, helping you feel less high.
 Keep in mind that while CBD can help to dull the effects of being too high, it can also prolong the experience.

 Black peppercorns contain high amounts of the terpene caryophyllene.
 When you eat peppercorns, the caryophyllene helps to block THC’s access to your endocannabinoid receptors, just like CBD.
 Eating a peppercorn while you’re feeling high is really quite an experience anyways, so you might want to try this one just for fun.

 Consuming on an empty stomach can make you feel higher than you anticipated.
 Having something to eat or drink can help you relax and settle into your cannabis experience.
 There’s also something about the bright flavour of lemon that really helps bring a muddled, too-high brain back down to Earth.

 Think back to tip #1: this experience is only temporary.
 If you can adapt to it, you may actually enjoy it!
 Get yourself somewhere comfortable where you can relax and ride it out and let whatever happens happen.
 You’ll be back down to earth in no time and can use your experience to help you make your own best consumption choices in the future.